 Treatment depends on how far advanced the gingivitis is.
-It may be possible to treat early gingivitis at home with regular dental cleaning.
+It may be possible to treat early gingivitis at home with a regular dental cleaning.

-Gingivitis which is more advanced requires regular dental cleaning (every 6 months) and extraction of diseased teeth.
+Advanced gingivitis requires regular dental cleaning (every 6 months) and extraction of diseased teeth.

 Cats are expert at masking discomfort and pain and many pet owners may not notice that their cat has a problem.
 This is another important reason why regular, annual check-ups with the veterinarian are so important.
 Even if you believe your cat is in good health, a thorough physical may uncover a problem in the early stages.
 Gingivitis is reversible if the necessary treatment is provided.
 Gingivitis is reversible if the cat receives prompt treatment.
 If it is left to progress to periodontal disease, the damage is irreversible.